aRandomSquirrel/Wetterstation/README.md

-#WeatherStation
+# #Wetterstation

-An innovative school project for collecting and analyzing environmental data.
+> **An innovative school project dedicated to environmental data collection and analysis.**

-Welcome to the official repository of our weather station.
-This project is currently under development and serves as the central platform for our future development results.
+Welcome to the official repository of our weather station project.
+This project is currently under development and serves as the central hub for our upcoming results and resources.

-📅 Planned Structure (Coming Soon)
+### 📅 Planned Structure (Coming Soon)
-We are currently preparing to release the following content:
+We are currently preparing the release of the following sections:

-Source Code: The logic behind data collection and sensor evaluation.
+* **Source Code:** The core logic for data acquisition and sensor processing.

-Documentation: Technical specifications and our project report.
+* **Documentation:** Technical specifications, setup guides, and project reports.

-Media & Files: Circuit diagrams, assembly photos, and accompanying presentations.
+* **Media & Assets:** Wiring diagrams, build photos, and related presentations.

-Note: The corresponding subdirectories will be added successively as the project progresses.
+*Note: The respective subdirectories will be populated successively as the project progresses.*

+---
+*This repository is automatically maintained.*